Backpacking Gear List

 RIBZ BACKPACKING AND HIKING GEAR LIST

-Before heading out on and outdoor adventure, your gear list must be compiled.
-Having a complete backpack gear list will help you keep your backpack organized, ensure that you don’t forget anything important, and help you get out the door more quickly.
+Before heading out on your next adventure, your gear list must be compiled.
+Having a complete backpack gear list will help you be organized, ensure that you don’t forget anything important, and help you get out the door in a snap.

-The list will vary with the seasons, as well as with your backpacking strategy.
+Gear lists vary with seasons, as well as with your backpacking strategy.
 An ultralight backpacker may leave behind a tent, in favor of a nylon tarp which can function as both rain-wear, and shelter.
-Below is a list to help you get started.
+Below are some basic fundamentals to help you get prepared.
+Keeping a front pack prepacked at all times will help keep you ready for anything.

 TEN OUTDOOR GEAR ESSENTIALS

-These items may be repeated in the standard gear list, but they are worth mentioning separately.
-These ten items should be present on every backpacking trip, including day hikes.
+These items may be repeated in the standard gear list but are worth mentioning separately.
+These basic items should be present on every backpacking trip, including day hikes and can be kept separately in a RIBZ front pack.

 1. Map